Strategic Plan

 Revenue1.
 Implement the Municipal Regional District Tax.

-2. Implement Development Cost Charges for wastewater.
+2. Implement Development Cost Charges (DCCs) for

-1. 2026
+2026

 Address our infrastructure deficits, and measure and manage our capital assets.
 This foundational work – addressed strategically – will enable other critical community priorities such as affordable and diverse housing supply.